- Patients had symptom relief as early as 1 minute2

 - Time to resolution by organ system

-*Improvement was defined as a decrease in the grade of each organ symptom by 1 or more compared to the pre-dose grade.2 Foods that were determined or suspected to be as causative allergen were divided into single doses or multiple doses and were recorded (ie, chicken egg, wheat, milk, peanut, cashew nut, walnut, soba, etc).2
+*Improvement was defined as a decrease in the grade of each organ symptom by 1 or more compared to the pre-dose grade.2 Foods that were determined or suspected to be a causative allergen were divided into single doses or multiple doses and were recorded (ie, chicken egg, wheat, milk, peanut, cashew nut, walnut, soba, etc).2

 Mild (Grade 1)